rewgs/open-stage-control-ts/resources/docs/docs/customization/css-tips.md

 ## CSS variables

-[CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) declared in the  [default theme](https://github.com/jean-emmanuel/open-stage-control/blob/master/src/scss/themes/default.scss) can be overriden.
+[CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) declared in the  [default theme](https://github.com/jean-emmanuel/open-stage-control/blob/master/src/scss/themes/default.scss) can be overridden.

 Widgets also rely on CSS variables for the style properties (colors, padding, etc).
 These are documented in the widgets' `css` property description.